 Experts aren’t sure about how to stop the increase in heroin usage.
 They’re sure of one thing, however.
 This epidemic claims tens of thousands of lives every year.

-In 2015, nearly 35,000 Americans died from an opioid overdose.
-Of these, about 13,000 died from a heroin overdose, and the rest died from a prescription opioid overdose.
-These figures mean that almost 40 percent of opioid overdose deaths involved heroin.
+There are many statistics showing the precedent for addiction treatment programs.
+In 2018, the National Institute on Drug Abuse (NIH) reports over 67,000 Americans died from an opioid overdose.
+Of these, about 15,000 died from a heroin overdose, and the rest died from another form of opioid overdose.
+These figures mean that almost a quarter of opioid overdose deaths involved heroin.
 Despite these high numbers, tens of thousands of more people use heroin for the first time every year.

 Let Us Help Your Family